im-open/im-github-deployments/README.md

 ####  1. `github.com/project-slug` - REQUIRED

 The `catalog-info.yaml` file will need to be updated so that the `metadata.annotations` section contains a value for `github.com/project-slug`.
-The project slug is essentially concatenation of the GitHub owner and repository name separated by a forward slash, i.e., `im-open/im-github-deployments`.
+The project slug is the GitHub owner and repository name separated by a forward slash, i.e., `im-open/im-github-deployments`.

 ```yaml
 apiVersion: backstage.io/v1alpha1